 Visit a Lib Tech Snowboard Dealer near you.

 If you are an instructor, patroller, mountain employee, or ski/snowboard/outdoor industry professional you may qualify for our pro discount.
 Please send an email to MervinPro@mervin.com with a photo of your credentials.
-We need a current paystub or letter from your employer and current season employee ID, business card, etc. If you are approved, we will reach out with a discount code for you to use on our pro site.
+We need a current paystub or letter from your employer and current season employee ID, business card, etc. Please black out any private information (SS#, Tax ID) when submitting employment info.
+If you are approved, we will reach out with a discount code for you to use on our pro site.

 Magne-Traction and mounting ski bindings